Visitor's Guide To the Stunning Scrovegni Chapel in Padua, a Day Trip From Venice

 You only get 15-20 minutes inside the chapel (depending on what month you made the reservation in), so you want to make every moment count.
 While you're being decontaminated, you'll see a short video about the content and preservation of the Scrovegni Chapel.

 When you enter the chapel, you'll be in a confined corridor, so that you don't touch the frescos.
 Head straight to the end of the nave to first admire The Last Judgment.
 You'll see a devotional portrait of Enrico Scrovegni handing the chapel to three Marys, just over the entrance on the side of the blessed.

 If you want longer than 20 minutes in the chapel (who wouldn't?), it's possible to buy back to back timed entry tickets.
 This way, while your first group is being shuttled out, you'll have Giotto's masterpiece all to yourself for a few glorious minutes.

-I honestly enjoyed this more than seeing the Sistine Chapel.
+I honestly enjoyed this more than seeing the Sistine Chapel in the Vatican Museums.
 It's on a somewhat smaller scale.
 And you also aren't just crushed by hordes of visitors.
 I suspect that the Sistine Chapel will one day have to shift to a limited visitor + decontamination type of viewing.

 Other Practical Information and Tips for Visiting the Scrovegni Chapel

 Address: Piazza Eremitani, 8, 35121 Padova PD, Italy